Innovate4Cities Conference

 International Mother Earth Day

 From extreme heat and rising sea levels to biodiversity loss and pollution, Mother Earth is in peril and making a clear call to all of us to take urgent climate action.
+On Earth Day, speak up and take action to help save our planet with the UN's ActNow campaign.

 World Health Day